Updated on - 06 Feb 2026

 Further to this, IRDAI said that customers buying new insurance plans will be given 6 months from the date of the policy to submit their Aadhaar number, failing which, they will need to submit any “officially valid documents” as mentioned in the Prevention of Money-Laundering (Maintenance of Records) Rules, 2005.

-The “officially valid documents” consist of driving license, passport, PAN card, and voter identity card among others.
+The “officially valid documents” consist of a driving license, a passport, a PAN card and a voter identity card, among others.
 All of these documents, except the PAN card, can serve both as photo and address proof.

 While Aadhaar linking is optional, some policyholders may prefer to use it for convenience.
 Here’s how you can link Aadhaar to your insurance policy.